HBC Rouvy Ride - Australia

 Cue Sheet:

-Come out and join us for the final hurrah of the full season!
+Come out and join us for the weekly main event!

 Westhaven Thursday AM Ride